Polyphenols in grapes and wine: contents in brief

 Typically, the most abundant flavanol in wine is catechin, but epicatechin and epicatechin-3-gallate are also present.

-Polyphenols of grapes and wine: proanthocyanidins or condensed tannins
+Polyphenols in grapes and wine: proanthocyanidins or condensed tannins

 Composed of catechin monomers, they are present in the berry skin, seeds and rachis of the bunch of grapes as: